 Whether you’re accused of shoplifting or felony robbery, you deserve a strong defender to confront theft allegations.
 At the Law Office of Jamy Patterson, L.L.C. in Rapid City, I am a tough criminal defense attorney who pursues justice on behalf of clients throughout western South Dakota.
 Formerly a public defender and now in private practice, I have secured dismissals, acquittals and favorable plea agreements for individuals facing all types of allegations.
 If you’ve been charged with stealing property or services, you deserve a strong defense: I will conduct a thorough investigation and protect your rights while providing the experienced counsel you are entitled to.

-Knowledgeable lawyer handles South Dakota theft and robbery cases
+Knowledgeable lawyer handles South Dakota theft, grand theft and robbery cases

 South Dakota has simplified its criminal statutes relating to theft.
 Rather than prohibiting various types of stealing, the law is organized into the following categories:

 - Petty theft — If the allegedly stolen property or service is valued at less than $1,000, the relevant charge is misdemeanor petty theft.
 First-degree petty theft, for property valued at more than $400, carries a maximum jail sentence of up to one year.
 Restitution can also be ordered.